microsoft/plcrashreporter/Readme.md

     ```

     to create binaries for all platforms.
-* Verify that your iOS and tvOS binaries frameworks have a bitcode enabled by running `otool -l build/Release-appletv/CrashReporter.framework/Versions/A/CrashReporter | grep __LLVM` (adjust the path to the binary if necessary).
-If you see output, it means the binary ships with bitcode enabled.
+* Verify that your iOS and tvOS binaries frameworks have bitcode enabled by running `otool -l build/Release-appletv/CrashReporter.framework/Versions/A/CrashReporter | grep __LLVM` (adjust the path to the binary as necessary).
+If you see some output, it means the binary is bitcode enabled.

 ### 1.3.3 How to build PLCrashReporter if you care about Xcode backward compatibility

-As [BitCode](http://llvm.org/docs/BitCodeFormat.html) versions are not backwards compatible, it is required to build an SDK or component with the minimum Xcode version that the SDK needs to support.
+As [BitCode](http://llvm.org/docs/BitCodeFormat.html) versions are not backward compatible, it is required to build an SDK or component with the minimum Xcode version that the SDK needs to support.
 In the past, this meant that you would simply build PLCrashReporter with the oldest Xcode version that you care about for your project.
 With the introduction of the arm64e CPU architecture in Fall 2018, things got more complicated.
 To ensure PLCrashReporter supports apps that use Xcode 8.3.3, it needs to be built using Xcode 8.3.3.
 At the same time, PLCrashReporter 1.2.3-rc1 and later support the arm64e CPU architecture.
 The arm64e architecture can only be built with Xcode 10.1 and later and is currently in preview (check out the [Xcode 10.1 release notes](https://developer.apple.com/documentation/xcode_release_notes/xcode_10_1_release_notes)for more information).
-To reconcile both backward compatibility with Xcode 8 and support for arm64e CPUs, you need to build all architecture slices of PLCrashReporter-iOS using Xcode 8.3.3 and then merge them using the `lipo` tool with an arm64e slice that was build with Xcode 10 and up.
+To reconcile both backward compatibility with Xcode 8 and support for arm64e CPUs, you need to build all architecture slices of PLCrashReporter-iOS using Xcode 8.3.3 and then merge them using the `lipo` tool with an arm64e slice that was built with Xcode 10 and up.
 To make this easier, we have updated the script to create the PLCrashReporter-iOS binary.

 #### 1.3.3.1 Additional prerequisites